EMFusion: Uncertainty-Aware Conditional Diffusion Model for Multivariate Narrow-band Exposure Forecasting: Introduction

-To this end, this paper proposes \textit{EMFusion}, a conditional diffusion model (CDM) for multivariate probabilistic forecasting of EMF exposure at different frequencies.
-The considered frequency-selective EMF datasets are multivariate since each timestamp contains a set of EMF measurements across multiple frequency bands, wireless technologies, and network operators, forming a multidimensional observation vector.
-Modeling these jointly, rather than independently, enables capturing interdependencies such as shared temporal patterns, correlated behavior, and coupled exposure dynamics.
-As such, \textit{EMFusion} is capable to model the {joint distribution} of multi-frequency EMF exposure trajectories, capture complex inter-frequency dependencies, and provide {built-in uncertainty quantification} directly from the generative process, eliminating the need for post-hoc calibration wrappers.
-To our best knowledge, none of the existing research in the domain of wireless networks have applied conditional DMs for TSF in general and for EMF TSF in particular.
-The specific contributions of this paper can thus be summarized as follows: \begin{enumerate} \item The proposed \textit{EMFusion} is based on a CDM for multivariate probabilistic forecasting of frequency-specific EMF exposure that allows the generation process to be guided by various contextual factors or conditions. \textit{EMFusion} leverages contextual variables such as time of the day, day of the week, holiday/working days, working hours, and seasonal trends.
+To the best of our knowledge, conditional diffusion models have not been applied to time-series forecasting in wireless networks in general, nor to EMF forecasting in particular.
+The specific contributions of this paper can thus be summarized as: \begin{enumerate} \item The proposed \textit{EMFusion} is based on a CDM for multivariate probabilistic forecasting of frequency-specific EMF exposure that allows the generation process to be guided by various contextual factors or conditions. \textit{EMFusion} leverages contextual variables such as time of the day, day of the week, holiday/working days, working hours, and seasonal trends.
 This conditioning not only enhances the accuracy and relevance of the forecasts, but also allows for the generation of scenarios tailored to specific environmental states.
 The proposed architecture features a residual U-Net backbone enhanced by a {cross-attention mechanism} that dynamically integrates external conditions to guide the generation process.
 Furthermore, EMFusion integrates an {imputation-based sampling strategy} that treats forecasting as a structural inpainting task, ensuring temporal coherence even with irregular or missing EMF measurements.